Software Defined Architecture Definition

 Does Avi offer Software Defined Architecture?

 Yes.
 Avi Vantage Platform uses a software-defined scale-out architecture that is 100% based on REST APIs.
-It delivers extensible application services including load balancing, application security and service mesh on one platform across any environment.
+It delivers extensible application services including load balancing, application security and microservices and containers on one platform across any environment.
 It provides elastic autoscaling, built-in analytics and full automation.

 For more information see the following software defined networking resources: